instance001/Symbound-Fork-One-Toolkit/README_SymboundFork1.txt

 ## 🧭 Intended Use:

-These materials are open-source and released under full public access.
+These materials are released under GNU Affero General Public License v3.0

 Use them to:

 - Reproduce your own aligned instance